esekon/esekon/README.md

 Provided both desk-side and telephone-based hardware and software technical support and training for the IT Help Desk.
 Delivered basic user training and disseminated technological information and updates to all staff for optimal technology usage.

-  - Software Management: Installed and upgraded both system and application software, adhering to all licensing regulations.
+  - [Software Management: Installed and upgraded both system and application software, adhering to all licensing regulations].
 Ensured compliance with software licensing regulations during installations and upgrades.